KEXPCapstone/demo/README.md

 ### Table of Contents
   - All repos: https://githb.com/KEXPCapstone
   - Shelves API: https://github.com/KEXPCapstone/shelves-server
+    - Authentication
+    - Session Handling
+    - Database drivers
+    - Resource path definitions
+    - Microservice style architecture for supporting 'library' and 'shelves' interactions.
   - Shelves Frontend: https://github.com/KEXPCapstone/shelves
+    -
   - Demo Page: https://kexpcapstone.github.io/demo/

 ### Technological Decisions

+#### Stack
+- Angular
+- Angular Material
+- Go
+- Redis
+- MongoDB
+- Docker
+- DigitalOcean

+For our frontend, we used Angular for its two way data binding and because we wanted to use Angular Material components.
+These components helped us in styling the website in a manner that aligns well with KEXP's design language.

+We wrote our web server in Go because of team familiarity with both the language and the Go driver for MongoDB.

+We chose MongoDB for our database because it made the most sense for us to store our data as documents/collections and because of team familiarity.

+### Contact
+kexpcapstone@gmail.com